How to connect an identity provider

 If the current certificate expires soon, you can add a second one to replace it.
 To do so, click Add second certificate for updating.

-5. For AD FS: To update the list of employees in Yandex 360 automatically, set up synchronization and specify your application ID in the SCIM Synchronization section.
+5. For syncing accounts from LDAP directories: to update the list of employees in Yandex 360 automatically, set up syncing and specify your application ID in the SCIM synchronization section.

 Step 3.
 Check authentication